derikb/rpg-table-randomizer/README.md

 ## Contributors

 I'd be happy to accept feature requests, bug reports, and pull requests via the github repository.
 There is an eslint config file for style, and tests (via mocha) are in the test directory.

+The npm script `buildTest` will build a default export in `./testPage/index.js` that can be used in the testPage to confirm some functionality.

 ## License